EN Banner

 Laugarvatn Fontana

-How to get there: Situated just a 50 minutes drive from Reykjavík, Iceland’s capital.
-Laugarvatn Fontana Geothermal Baths Spa is located in the village of Laugarvatn.
-It is also in the middle of the Golden Circle route which makes an ideal break between Thingvellir National Park and the natural wonders of Geysir and the majestic waterfall Gullfoss.
+It is also in the middle of the Golden Circle route, which makes an ideal break between Thingvellir National Park, the natural wonders of Geysir, and the majestic waterfall Gullfoss.

 Hvammsvík Hot Springs

 Located only 45 minutes from Reykjavik, Hvammsvik Hot Springs is the perfect place where you can soak into a hot spring that mixes the natural geothermal water with the cold water of the Atlantic Ocean.
-There are eight pools situated neatly to the shoreline which permits the waves of the Atlantic to mix with the warm water.

 If you want to experience something different and enjoy a place that is not so crowded then Hvammsvik Hot Springs is the perfect place.
 You have there also changing facilities as well as a restaurant where you can try delicious Icelandic food.